deadfighter10/Safecheck/README.md

 cargo build
 ```
+The test_infected.epub only contains harmless signals, it isn't a real infected file.

 Feel free to contribute anything, but master is protected, and you need to create a new branch,
 work on that and then create a PR to contribute.